Olegoria3538/AI-competition/README.md

 - If the player is left alone, 1 point is given for this
 - If there are several survivors, then 0.5 points are given to each of the survivors
 - The winner of the competition is the one who scored 3 points
+- If several players score 3 points at the same time, 3 games will be played between them.
+If a player is killed during the game, he flies out of the rest.
+If at the end of 3 games the winner is not determined, then all remaining players are considered the winner
 - Maps are selected in numerical order; if cards need to be repeated, the game continues from the first map
 - If the map is provided for more players than the number of participants, the remaining places are filled with bots with random behavior